Malekula, Vanuatu - Things to Do in Malekula

 Getting There

-Malekula is accessible via Air Vanuatu flights from Port Vila (Efate) to Lamap Airport (LPM) or Norsup Airport (NUS), with flights taking approximately 45 minutes and costing around 15,000-20,000 VUV one way.
-Alternatively, cargo ships and inter-island ferries operate irregular services from Port Vila, taking 8-12 hours but offering a more adventurous and economical option at around 3,000-5,000 VUV per person.
-The most reliable ferry service is Big Sista, though schedules can change due to weather conditions, so flexibility is essential when planning your trip.
+Malekula is accessible via domestic flights from Port Vila (Efate) to Lamap Airport or Norsup Airport, with Air Vanuatu operating regular services taking approximately 45 minutes and costing around 15,000-20,000 VUV one-way.
+Alternatively, cargo boats and passenger ferries operate irregular schedules from Port Vila, taking 8-12 hours but offering a more adventurous and budget-friendly option at around 3,000-5,000 VUV per person.
+Inter-island cargo boats also connect Malekula to other islands like Espiritu Santo, though schedules are unpredictable and weather-dependent.

 Getting Around